Bomin75/notes/content/BIOA01/Cell Biology and Metabolism/index.md

 Cyclic Electron Transport

 - To increase ATP production, electrons are shunted into an alternative pathway via **ferredoxin** (Fd)
+- Fd transfers electrons to Pq, Pq transfers electrons to Cyt, Cyt pumps protons
-- Result in pumping more protons
+- Result in more accumulation of protons in **lumen**
+- Increase in ATP, but decrease in NADPH
   ![Cyclic_ETC](./Cyclic_ETC.png)

 #### Photosynthesis Challenge I: excess light energy